codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 sudo chmod g+rw /home/cody/Notes
 ```

-###### Then goto the web interface and setup Resilio sync:
+###### Goto the web interface and setup Resilio sync:

-Remember to logout and back in before finishing setup!!
+Remember to logout of the DE and back in before finishing setup!!

 Don't forget to unlink the identity first, and link it to the unified identity.